 5. Native App or Web App?

-Native apps are those apps known from the private smartphone use: small programmes, which are downloaded from an app store.
-The huge benefit is that only native apps are able to deeply affect the devices’ features which enable e. g. push notifications.
-On the contrary, web apps are nothing more than websites accessed through a mobile browser on the smartphone.
+Native apps are well-known from private smartphone use: they are small programs downloaded from an app store or web address.
+The huge benefit that native apps alone provide is their ability to deeply affect the features of a device, for example, those which enable push notification functionality.
+Web apps, on the contrary, are nothing more than websites accessed through a mobile browser on the smartphone.

-In fact, they are easier to create, but they cannot be distributed through an app store and are, thus, not capable to enable push notifications.
-Even though developing and maintaining native apps is costlier, the functional benefits outweigh those of web apps.
+Web apps are easier to create, but they cannot be distributed like native apps and are incapable of enabling functions like push notifications.
+Even though developing and maintaining native apps is costlier, their functional benefits far outweigh those of web apps.

-7. How Does that Fit the Intranet Strategy?
+7. How Does an App Fit My Intranet Strategy?

 "Given the ever growing digital revolution, many companies are driven by one question: How can we reach decisions quicker and implement them faster?"
-An employee communications app represents an ideal tool for quickly and manageably build up an interactive channel for all employees.
-This argument is well understood and is supported by a large number of managers.
+An employee communications app is an ideal tool for quickly and manageably establishing an interactive channel for all employees.
+This argument is by now widely known and it is supported by a large number of managers.

 The Costs of an Internal Communications App

-The initial development of an easy app based on a kit is financially manageable.
-Adding specific features and maintenance by various s makes this solution costlier.
-App kits cannot keep up with the highly specialised functionality of mobile intranet CMS and are only suitable for functionally elementary apps like in-house publications.
-Providing an app for various app stores and keeping it up to date requires continuous effort that most companies are not used to when comparing it to past intranet projects and are, therefore, not included in budget planning.
-The conflict between high costs and growing functionality demands can only be settled by using standard solutions.
-The costs calculate on basis of the users and include continuous maintenance of the app and further development of its functions.
+The initial development of a basic app based on a kit is financially manageable.
+Adding specific features and maintenance makes this solution costlier.
+App kits can't keep up with the highly specialized functionality of a mobile intranet CMS and are really only suitable for functionally basic apps such as those which distribute in-house publications.
+Providing an app for enterprise deployment and keeping it up-to-date requires the kind of continuous effort that most companies aren't prepared for compared to past intranet projects.
+Such an effort is rarely included in budget planning.
+The conflict between high costs and ever-increasing functionality-demands can only be settled with standard solutions.
+Costs of the app are calculated on the basic needs of the users, and they include continuous maintenance and development of its functions.

-If you would like more information on how to digitalize your employee communication you might also like:
+If you'd like more information on how to digitize your employee communication, you might also like: